Representing Matroids over the Reals is $\exists \mathbb R$-complete

 \paragraph{The existential theory of the reals.} The complexity class \ER (pronounced as `ER', `exists R', or `ETR') has gained a lot of interest in recent years.
-It is defined via its canonical complete problem \ETR (short for \emph{Existential Theory of the Reals}.
+See the compendium by~\citet*{ERcompendium} for a comprehensive overview.
+The complexity class is defined via its canonical complete problem \ETR (short for \emph{Existential Theory of the Reals}.
 ETR refers to a geometric problem and \ER refers to the complexity class.
-While there are several different variants of ETR, there is only one complexity class.) and contains all problems that polynomial-time many-one reduce to it.
+While there are several different variants of ETR, there is only one complexity class.) and contains all problems that polynomial-time many-to-one reduce to it.
 In an \ETR instance, we are given a sentence of the form

 where~$\varphi$ is a well-formed and quantifier-free formula consisting of polynomial equations and inequalities in the variables and the logical connectives $\{\land, \lor, \lnot\}$.
 The goal is to decide whether this sentence is true.
 As an example consider the formula $\varphi(X,Y) :\equiv X^2 + Y^2 \leq 1 \land Y^2 \geq 2X^2 - 1$; among (infinitely many) other solutions, $\varphi(0,0)$ evaluates to true, witnessing that this is a yes-instance of \ETR.
 We use $|\varphi|$ to denote the \textit{length} of $\varphi$, that is, the number of bits necessary to write down $\varphi$.
 The solution set of an \ETR-formula is called a semi-algebraic set.
 The \textit{(bit)-complexity} of a semi-algebraic set is the shortest length of any formula defining the set.